Botetourt Complex

 Fauquier Hall

 Welcome to Fauquier Hall!
 Fauquier was named after former Lieutenant Governor of the colony of Virginia and acting Governor (1758-1768), Francis Fauquier.
-Residents can be found playing pool in the social lounge which is located next to the duty office.

 - Coed

-- Air Conditioning in lounges
+- Air conditioning in lounges

 - Laundry